srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ## Lab Scenario

-**TODO: This lab scenario needs to be reviewed and adjusted from the ground up.
-The scenario should focus on the following message processing and real-time analysis technologies: IoT Hub Message Routing; Azure Stream Analytics; Azure Functions (and possibly message enrichments).
-Lab 7 is the only lab tied to this module, but currently overlaps with Lab 8 in undesirable ways, so Lab 8 should be included in this review.
-Routing should be demonstrated in a reasonable way, and it would be nice to implement two routes, but routing should be allocated less time than Stream Analytics when considering the hands-on time in the lab.
-If required, we could define Lab 7A and Lab 7B to separate ASA from routing and provide the hands-on with ASA that should be included in this course.
-Another option would be to provide one or more optional Exercises that dig deeper into ASA at the end of the lab.**

 Contoso Management is impressed with your implementation of automatic device enrollment using DPS.
 They are now interested in having you develop an IoT-based solution related to product packaging and shipping.

 The cost associated with packaging and shipping cheese is significant.
 To maximize cost efficiency, Contoso operates an on-premises packaging facility.
 The workflow is straightforward - cheese is cut and packaged, packages are assembled into shipping containers, containers are delivered to specific bins associated with their destination.
 A conveyor belt system is used to move the product through this process.
 The metric for success is the number of packages leaving the conveyor belt system during a given time period (typically a work shift).